 Quality safety equipment can range from personal protection equipment (PPE), such as harnesses and boots, to specialised electrical equipment that can be used in the presence of flammable gases - all of which needs to be fully compliant with safety regulations and approved for the work users will be doing.

 Efficient MRO processes

-“This is understandable to an extent, because when it comes to equipment, the first priority is quality – you want to make sure that the products you buy are from reputable brands and meet the specifications and needs set out by the company’s Health and Safety managers,” Wynne adds.
+“This is understandable to an extent, because when it comes to equipment, the first priority is quality – you want to make sure that the products you buy are from reputable brands and meet the specifications and needs set out by the company’s Health and Safety managers,” Cruise adds.
 “But once you know the product you want, the next areas you should consider are price and delivery - and this is where smaller, more specialist suppliers often fall down.”

 This is an area where larger suppliers such as RS can offer a valuable service that meets safety criteria, while also fitting in with a company’s overall MRO strategy.
-“We have the breadth of stock (which includes the majority of safety equipment, such as ATEX-approved devices) while being able to offer a competitive price and next-day delivery,” says Wynne.
+“We have the breadth of stock (which includes the majority of safety equipment, such as ATEX-approved devices) while being able to offer a competitive price and next-day delivery,” says Cruise.
 “If an engineer has broken a key piece of safety equipment, then they won’t be able to do their job until that has been replaced, so delivery time and stockholding can be crucial.”

 For the individuals actually purchasing safety equipment, clarity around the products and a streamlined ordering system are also very important.
 “Another advantage of a larger supplier such as RS is the depth and breadth of our range, technical support and solutions, says Cruise.
 "Our website contains all the safety information and documentation for the customer to view before making a purchase, while the purchase itself is as straightforward as making a consumer purchase on a website such as Amazon.”